Rutgers logo

 About this Series:

-Viral/Vital Conditions is an invitation/provocation for the Rutgers University community, featuring veterans, academics, activists, and artists engaged in deepening our collective understanding of the current COVID-19 pandemic in the context of earlier pandemic outbreaks such as HIV/AIDS and Monkeypox.
+The Viral/Vital Conditions Series, presented by ISGRJ-New Brunswick, is an invitation/provocation for the Rutgers University community, featuring veterans, academics, activists, and artists engaged in deepening our collective understanding of the current COVID-19 pandemic in the context of earlier pandemic outbreaks such as HIV/AIDS and Monkeypox.
 We will examine the long-historical dimensions and practicality of living in a world increasingly shaped by multiple meanings of "virality:" how do people, communities, and systems learn from previous experiences?
 What are the politics of race, class, materiality, and representation in fashioning capacious futures for the most vulnerable among us?

 The events in the Viral/Vital Series aim to bring attention to these interconnections and bridges linking our past and present for the sake of drawing lessons towards viable futures for all.